-The Grey's Anatomy writers have proven that they're not above ridiculous plotlines involving ghost sex, a patient who wants butt implants, or a crazy man walking around with a bomb inside his body.
-But aside from the soapy, sexual overtones, what has so many people hooked on Grey's is the complexity of its characters.
+The show's writers have proven that they're not above ridiculous plotlines involving ghost sex, a patient who wants butt implants, or a crazy man walking around with a bomb inside his body.
+But aside from the soapy, sexual overtones, what has so many people hooked on Grey's Anatomy is the complexity of its characters.
 So while Meredith is beautiful and smart, she's also remarkably flawed -- and as the series goes on, her story only deepens.

 The same can be said for other ensemble members: For example, while Cristina (Sandra Oh) provides most of the comic relief through cunning wit and side-splitting dialogue, she, too, goes through life-altering moments.
 Over time, these are characters you become attached to -- and grow to love.